kailash-manasarovar/statement/docs/timeline/2026/april.md

 - Then decided not to due to incoming attacks.

+### I want to murder Trump

+- I'm sitting with a group of them at tea on Friday 24th April.
+- One of them, Dennis, reminds me that [the very first man I ever met at Steve's things back in 2020 was called Dennis](../2011-to-2020/2020.md#transforming-touch).
+- A woman is speaking about Trump.
+- She says, forcefully, that she wants to murder him.
+And she means it too, it sounds like.
+- I was thinking, that's a bit strong..
+I was shocked actually.. even more so because no-one else at the table disagreed with her and they're all supposed to be healers.
+- So I said something like, *wow, people are really divided contentiously aren't they* and went for a walk.
+- Then, the very next day, someone actually did try to kill him!
+- Do you think "assassins" might be part of the intuitive program too?

 ### A waitress keeps interrupting us

 - Steve and I go for a drink one evening; I think it's the evening before the last night of the first week's course.